 Also Experts believe that you need to pour water on roots not in Leaves it will help the plant to not get any of this issue in the first place.

-Fungal leaf blight diseases can be treated with Baking soda which contains bicarbonate soda that can be sprayed and best part is this is organic treatment and safe for the elephant ear plant.
+Fungal leaf blight diseases can also be treated with Baking soda which contains bicarbonate soda that can be sprayed and best part is this is organic treatment and safe for the elephant ear plant.

 Instructions: